Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: System Model and Problem Formulation

-Due to the coupling of $\{\alpha_{k}\}$ and $\{\beta_m\}$ in the objective function of (\ref{eq.prob-p1}a) and constraints \eqref{eq.relay-power-constraint}, problem (P1) is a highly non-convex optimization problem, thus making the globally optimal solution difficult to obtain.
-To circumvent this issue, we employ an alternating-optimization-based approach to obtain a low-complexity high-quality (though suboptimal in general) solution to problem (P1), by alternately optimizing the transmit coefficients at the WDs and relays, and the de-noising factor at the fusion center, as will be shown in Section~III.
+Due to the coupling of $\bm \alpha^{\text{I}}$ and $\bm \beta^{\text{I}}$ in the objective function (\ref{eq.prob-p1}a) and constraints (\ref{eq.prob-p1}c), problem (P1) is a non-convex optimization problem, thus making the globally optimal solution difficult to obtain.
+As such, we employ a centralized alternating-optimization-based approach to obtain a high-quality solution to problem (P1), as will be shown in Section~III.